Inclusive SA

 Commonwealth

-Disability Access and Inclusion Plan prepared by State authorities for their own agency, department or council area.
+Disability Access and Inclusion Plans are prepared by State authorities for their own agency, department, or local council area.
+DAIPs align to the State Plan and include actions specific to the State Plan and local environment.

 Disability Engagement Group (DEG)

 The DEG is a 12-member disability engagement group whose members have lived experience of disability and represent diverse cultural backgrounds, gender identities and Aboriginal and Torres Strait Islander people.
 They also represent the interests of people living in metropolitan and regional locations.
-The DEG provides advice on future directions of the State Disability Inclusion Plan, Inclusive SA contribute to improving access and inclusion for people with disability.
+The DEG provides advice on future directions of the State Plan to contribute to improving access and inclusion for people with disability.

 Government agencies